 Though interesting to history buffs, this hidden legacy also poses significant physical and environmental hazards.
 For more on this context, track down the Summer 2011 issue of Kootenay Mountain Culture Magazine for a short article on this titled “Rider Dun Gone.”
 (The article isn’t available on-line, but the magazine is free and can be found here.)
 For more info on industry and government efforts to track down and regulate Canada’s thousands of abandoned mines, check out the National Orphaned Abandoned Mines Initiative.

-Want to learn more?
-Book an appointment to come mine our archives which contain old reports from the provincial Ministry of Mines, among other records.
 If you’re really keen you can even take your new knowledge into the woods and find some old mining ruins that haven’t yet been completely overtaken by the relentless coastal rainforest.
 But be careful!
 And remember, although relatively young these are archaeological sites; try to leave them undisturbed for others to enjoy.